lsst/rubinoxide/doc/lsst.rubin_oxide/index.rst

 .. .. toctree::
 ..    :maxdepth: 1

-.. _lsst.rubin_oxide-contributing:
+.. _lsst.rubinoxide-contributing:

 Contributing
 ============

-``lsst.rubin_oxide`` is developed at https://github.com/lsst/rubin_oxide.
+``lsst.rubinoxide`` is developed at https://github.com/lsst/rubinoxide.
-You can find Jira issues for this module under the `rubin_oxide <https://jira.lsstcorp.org/issues/?jql=project%20%3D%20DM%20AND%20component%20%3D%20rubin_oxide>`_ component.
+You can find Jira issues for this module under the `rubinoxide <https://jira.lsstcorp.org/issues/?jql=project%20%3D%20DM%20AND%20component%20%3D%20rubinoxide>`_ component.

 ..
 If there are topics related to developing this module (rather than using it), link to this from a toctree placed here.

 .. .. toctree::
 ..    :maxdepth: 1

-.. .. _lsst.rubin_oxide-scripts:
+.. .. _lsst.rubinoxide-scripts:

 ..
 Script reference
 .. ================